gargashwani/fastapi_boilerplate/DOCS/DEVELOPMENT.md

 1. Create a new model in `app/models/`
 2. Create corresponding schemas in `app/schemas/`
-3. Create API endpoints in `app/api/v1/endpoints/`
+3. Create API controllers in `app/api/v1/controllers/`
 4. Add the new router to `app/api/v1/api.py`
 5. Create database migration if needed